SANKET2111/SANKET2111/README.md

-- 👋 Hi, I’m Sanket Chougule.
+- Hi, I’m Sanket Chougule.
-- 👀 I’m a game developer.
+- I’m an indie game developer.
 I usually use Godot.
-- 🌱 I’m currently learning VULKAN API.
+- I’m currently learning VULKAN API.
-- 💞️ I’m looking For people who are interested in game developement.
+- I’m looking For people who are interested in indie game developement.
-- 📫 How to reach me https://discord.gg/qAyrBFqRwt
+- How to reach me https://discord.gg/qAyrBFqRwt

 <!---
 SANKET2111/SANKET2111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.